-After 39 years as a high school and college coach, Frank Gagliano (affectionately known as "Gags") now serves as head coach and director of the Nike Farm Team.
+Frank Gagliano (affectionately known as “Gags”) was a collegiate and high school track & field coach for 39 years.
 Frank’s teams at Georgetown won 23 Big East conference championships and 13 IC4A titles in cross country and track.

 Gagliano began his coaching career as a high school coach at Roselle Catholic from 1960-69 and produced New Jersey and Penn Relays champions and national records.
 He then served as assistant coach to Fred Dwyer at Manhattan College from 1969 to 1974 during which time the Jaspers won the NCAA Indoor Championships and dominated the IC4A in cross country.